AMartins87/genius-trivia-quiz/README.md

 ## **BUGS**
 -   I created a function for users to be taken to an end screen after they answer the last question.
-However once they clicked on the answer, it would take them straight to the end screen without the possibility of seeing if they answered correctly or not.
+However once they clicked on the answer, it would take them straight to the end screen without a possibility of seeing if they answered correctly or not.
 This bug got fixed once I added the setTimeout() method so it delays the screen by a couple of seconds as per my mentor's advice.

 ## **UNFIXED BUGS**
 -   There is a bug in the option selection process as users can click on all three options.
-Although it counts only the first selection as valid, it is a feature I would like to fix in the future as I want to add a score counter.
+Although it counts only the first selection as valid, it is a feature I would like to fix in a near future.
 I just haven't figured out how to fix this right now.

 ![Unfixed bug](assets/wireframes/unfixed_bug_selection.JPG)